davisethan/davisethan.github.io/index.md

 12. Ethan Davis.
 (2025). davisethan/data_structures_algorithms: DOI release (v1.0.2).
 Zenodo. https://doi.org/10.5281/zenodo.17289626
 13. Ethan Davis.
 (2025). davisethan/triangle_counting: DOI release (v1.0.1).
 Zenodo. https://doi.org/10.5281/zenodo.17299086

-# Teaching & Mentoring
+# Teaching and Mentoring

 ## Teaching Assistant

-*100 word limit*
+*150 word limit*

 Mathematics foundations linear algebra, vector calculus, probability and statistics, and optimization are prerequisite to researching pillars of machine learning regression, dimensionality reduction, density estimation, and classification.
 I am helping my MS advisor update a course she has authored by surveying textbooks that can be used to teach mathematics for machine learning.
 Duda et al. [(2012)](#teaching-assistant-references) is the current textbook being used, and I have considered Bishop [(2016)]((#teaching-assistant-references)), though I believe Deisenroth et al. [(2020)]((#teaching-assistant-references)) is the best first introduction to the subject.
 Based on Deisenroth et al. [(2020)]((#teaching-assistant-references)) I have also drafted a lecture schedule and lecture slides.
+Assignments/projects appropriate for this curriculum include design and implementation of numerical eigenvalue decomposition, automated differentation for backpropagation, tensor computation of the Hessian matrix, gradient descent, and Monte Carlo integration.

 ### Teaching Assistant References